maxgohren/ESPip-Boy/devlogs/September2025-SchematicTime.md

+# September 18 2025 - Thursday 12:16 AM
+Got my audio equipment in today!
+A MAX98357 audio dac + amplifier combo (the IC is so tiny haha) and a couple speakers, one I am currently trying is only 16 x 9 mm!
+And is quite loud!

+I hooked it up and got some Gavin Adcock playing right away!
+It is very easy to use, and I owe a huge thanks to [pschatzmann](https://github.com/pschatzmann), his Arduino libraries are TOP NOTCH!

+I do have a problem though, the audio is full of pops and crackle.
+I tried some online troubleshooting which included adding some filtering caps at the power supply, trying different power supplies, and changing the gain level, but nothing seems to help.
+I am happy anyways to now have a working audio interface, albeit a noisy one :).

 # September 13 2025 - Saturday 11:44 AM
 "It just works".
 It actually just works!
 LVGL with Arduino GFX + TouchLib works!
 I still had to do the quirky include path editing and moving the demo